 You’re going to love how easy it is to make this casual and flavorful dish!

 - Start by slicing the very tops of each pepper off, and arrange them cut-side up in a baking dish that’s been lightly coated with oil.
 This recipe yields 6 whole peppers.
 Depending on the size of your peppers, you can use a square or rectangular baking dish.

 - Next, cook your onion, garlic, and tempeh together in a skillet over medium heat until tempeh is lightly browned and onions soft and tender (shown above).
 Add the zucchini, squash, mushrooms, herbs, and tomato sauce and cook for 2 minutes or so (all those delicious flavors will start blending).

 - Stir in the rice and remove from heat.

 - Fill each pepper with the delicious mixture, making sure to pack each pepper well for the ultimate hefty and hearty stuffed peppers!

-- Add a sprinkle of cheese on each pepper (optional), cover and bake the peppers for 35 – 40 minutes at 375 degrees F. Remove the cover and continue cooking for 5 minutes or so to (this helps the vegan cheese melt a little more).
+- Add a sprinkle of cheese on each pepper (optional), cover, and bake the peppers for 35 – 40 minutes at 350 – 375 degrees F. Remove the cover and continue cooking for 5 – 10 minutes (this helps the vegan cheese melt a little more).